rave-engine/python3-android/README.md

 Python 3 Android
 ================

-This is an experimental set of build scripts that will cross-compile the latest Python 3 git master for an Android device.
+This is an experimental set of build scripts that will cross-compile Python 3.9.0a6 for an Android device.

 Prerequisites
 -------------

 Building requires:

 1. Linux.
-This project might work on other Unix-like systems but no guarantee.
+This project might work on other systems supported by NDK but no guarantee.
 2. Android NDK r21 installed and environment variable ``$ANDROID_NDK`` points to its root directory.
-Older NDK may not work and NDK <= r18 is known to break.
+Older NDK may not work and NDK <= r18 is known to be incompatible.
-3. git and python3.9 in $PATH.
-It's recommended to use the latest git-master to build python3.9.
-Here are some ways to install the python3.9:
-* For Arch Linux users, install [python-git](https://aur.archlinux.org/packages/python-git) package from AUR
-* For other users, install 3.9 from [pyenv](https://github.com/yyuu/pyenv)
+3. `python3.9` binary from Python 3.9.0a6 on the building host.
+It's recommended to use exactly that Python version, which can be installed via [pyenv](https://github.com/yyuu/pyenv).
+Don't forget to check that `python3.9` is available in $PATH.

 Running requires: